yeasy/learning_pickleball/en/21_physics_biomechanics.md

 - **Traditional wood or aluminum paddles**: Smaller sweet spot, approximately 2-3 square inches
 - **Beginner paddles** (thicker foam or soft core): Relatively large sweet spot, easier to learn with

-The sweet spot is typically located about 1/2 the distance from the paddle head, near the paddle's center of mass.
+The sweet spot usually sits in the middle-to-upper part of the hitting face, near the paddle's balance point — the region where the vibration node and the center of percussion roughly overlap.

 ### Paddle/Ball Restitution Limits